-- salaries and related costs for our engineers; - · costs for high technology components used in product and prototype development; and - costs of test equipment used during product development.
+- · salaries and related costs for our engineers; - costs for high technology components used in product and prototype development; and - costs of test equipment used during product development.

 We have significantly expanded our research and development capabilities and expect to continue to expand these capabilities in the future.
 We are committed to consistently maintaining the level of innovative design and development of new products as we strive to enhance our ability to serve our existing consumer and military markets as well as new markets for robots.
-We anticipate that research and development expenses will increase in absolute dollars for the foreseeable future.
+We anticipate that research and development expenses will increase in absolute dollars but remain relatively flat as a percentage of revenue in the foreseeable future.

-For the fiscal years ended January 1, 2011 and January 2, 2010, research and development expense was \$24.8 million and \$14.7 million, or 6.2% and 4.9% of total revenue, respectively.
+For the fiscal years ended December 31, 2011 and January 1, 2011, research and development expense was \$36.5 million and \$24.8 million, or 7.8% and 6.2% of total revenue, respectively.

 In addition to our internal research and development activities discussed above, we incur research and development expenses under funded development arrangements with both governments and other third parties.

-For the fiscal years ended January 1, 2011 and January 2, 2010, these expenses amounted to \$27.1 million and \$30.8 million, respectively.
+For the fiscal years ended December 31, 2011 and January 1, 2011, these expenses amounted to \$26.5 million and \$27.1 million, respectively.
 In accordance with generally accepted accounting principles, these expenses have been classified as cost of revenue rather than research and development expense.
-For the years ended January 1, 2011, January 2, 2010 and December 27, 2008, the combined investment in future technologies, classified as cost of revenue and research and development expense, was \$51.9 million, \$45.5 million and \$41.5 million, respectively.
+For the years ended December 31, 2011 and January 1, 2011, the combined investment in future technologies, classified as cost of revenue and research and development expense, was \$63.0 million and \$51.9 million, respectively.